 But, if the marriage lasted more than 10 years, the duration of alimony payments will be at the court’s discretion.
 The courts have been known to award permanent spousal support, thus making sure the party receiving the allowance gets alimony for life.

 Sarieh Law – Newport Beach Spousal Support Attorney Can Help

 There’s a lot more to getting the most out of your spousal support case.
-Whether you’re the petitioner or the defendant, Sarieh Law Offices’ Newport Beach spousal support and alimony lawyers can help.
+Whether you’re the petitioner or the defendant, Sarieh Law Offices’ Newport Beach family lawyers can help.
 We can help you negotiate fair alimony agreements and terminations.

 For more information, legal advice and help, call Sarieh Law Offices, ALC at for a free 30-minute case evaluation today.